 Antipasti Picnic Bread

-An artisan loaf stuffed with Quorn Chicken-style pieces and antipasti elements.
+An artisan loaf stuffed with meat-free chicken-style pieces and antipasti elements.
 Make this the day before your picnic to ensure that it sets.
 Delicious!

 - Difficulty: easy